LQF2020/eslint-prettier-project/README.md

     },
     "parser": "babel-eslint",
     "rules": {
-		\\ any rules that you might like ,for example:
+  \\ create any rules that you might like ,for example:
         "no-unused-vars": "warn",
         "no-console": "off",
         "func-names": "off",